n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command will translate or replace characters.
 ## tr -d "Cc"
 This command will delete where there are those specified letters.
+## rev
+This command is used to reverse its input.
 ~